JensDll/vue3-form-validation/README.md

 - `formData`
   - **Type** - `object`
-  - **Required** - `true`
-  - **Description** - The structure of your `formData`.
+  - **Description** - The structure of your form data.

-The `formData` object has a structure that is similar to any other object you would write for `v-model` data binding.
+The form data object has a structure that is similar to any other object you would write for `v-model` data binding.
 The only difference being that together with every value you can provide rules to display validation errors.

-Let's look at an example how the structure of some `formData` object can be converted to an object with the addition of rules:
+Let's look at an example how the structure of some form data object can be converted to an object with the addition of rules:

 ```ts
 const formData = {